Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 # User Analytics

 This endpoint retrieves all the analytic data of the users's profile like number of connections, number of times the profile was viewed, etc...
+N.B:If a query parameter user_id is past into the url endpoint, analytics of another user can be retrieved (If the user enables show_analytics in their settings).

 **Endpoint:**`/user/analytics/`